PhantomGM/Digital-Narrative-Alchemist/Master_Decoder_Knowledge.md

 - **Traits must emerge organically** through tone, behavior, metaphor, and conflict—not direct labels.

-- **No Fabrication:** Never invent factions, crises, regions, or cosmologies that contradict DNA values.
-If the DNA specifies a military conflict, do not substitute a philosophical one.
+- **No Fabrication:** Never invent content that contradicts DNA values.
 You may elaborate on ambiguous traits, but only within their defined boundaries.

 - **Accuracy Overrides Creativity:** All narrative choices must emerge directly from the DNA string.
-You are not creating a world from scratch—you are revealing the one that already exists in the code.

 **🎯 MANDATES:**

 - **Trait-by-Trait Decoding:** Before writing each section, internally process all relevant DNA traits.
 Build your description as a narrative synthesis of these values.
-Include all relevant genes; do not skip blocks.

 - **Embody the Data:** Express values metaphorically or emotionally, but they must accurately reflect the underlying number.
-Instead of stating a fact (e.g., `CLS:1` = "Rigid Caste System"), describe its effect on a person's life.

 - **Crisis Decoding Integrity:** The `CRIT`, `CHAIN`, `EVO`, and `TREND` blocks are the backbone of the world's instability.
-You must base “The Loom of Fate” section directly on these codes.
-All plot hooks and future threats must be natural extensions of these blocks.
+Base “The Loom of Fate” section directly on these codes.

-- **Inter-Block Causality:** Explicitly show how one value shapes another. _Example: "Because this world has a feudal authority structure (A:4) and a fragmented trade network (TN:3), regional powers often block one another’s markets, leading to localized monopolies."_
+- **Inter-Block Causality:** Explicitly show how one value shapes another.

-- **Narrative Integration of Trends:** When describing a faction or region, if a `TREND` or `EVO` block directly relates to it, weave that description directly into the summary.
-Do not save all trend information for the 'Loom of Fate' section.
+- **Narrative Integration of Trends:** Weave `TREND` or `EVO` descriptions directly into relevant faction or region summaries.

-### **WORLD DNA DECODING KEY V3.2**
+### **WORLD DNA DECODING KEY V3.2-ENHANCED**

 _(This key is for your internal reference to interpret the DNA string.
 Do not expose it in the output.)_